neuralpain/oneclickwinrar/README.md

 >        format characters in the amount equal or exceeding the longest name,
 >        such as -agKKKKKKKKKK for day of week names.
 >
->  3. Command line -s switch:
->
->     a) switch -s accepts the optional parameter preceded by '=' character.
->
->        Switches -s<N>, -se, -sv, -sv-, -s- are replaced by -s=<N>f, -s=e,
->        -s=v, -s=d, -s=-.
-Previous versions of these switches are still
->        supported in the current version, but can be removed in the future.
->
->        It is allowed to combine multiple modifiers in the same switch,
->        such as -s=e100f.
->
->     b) new switch -s=r resets the solid statistics before adding new files
->        to existing archive.
->
 > ----------------------------------------------
 > Read more: https://www.rarlab.com/WhatsNew.txt
->
 > ```
 > </details>